michaelmargolis/mdx_prototypes/README.md

-This repository contains prototype code that us under development.
+This repository contains prototype code that is under development.
 The code is not tested, documented or complete and should not be reproduced.